BerlingskeMedia/react-typescript-exercise-1/specs/Case-1.md

 Add an `input` search box to allow filtering products by `name` matching (`includes` or regex).

+### Exercise 2.5 : Ensure the filters can be combined

+Write tests that confirm that two or more filters can be combined.
+Test that a user can simultaneously filter on products that are available and that match a given name.

 ## Exercise 3 : Shopping basket

+Feature branch: `shopping-basket`

-Let user select filtered products which are added to shopping basket.
+Let the user select filtered products which are added to a shopping basket.
 You may do this by adding a `Buy` button to the `Product` component.

-Display the products in shopping basket
+Display the products in a shopping basket

 - Name
 - Price

-Display total price of basket under the basket items
+Display total price of the basket under the basket items

-Write a test which:
+Write tests which:
 - adds two items to the shopping basket
-- verifies the products are displayed in the basket
+- verifies the products added are displayed in the basket
 - verifies the total basket price

+### Exercise 4 : Custom filter hook

+Feature branch: `filter-hook`

+Decouple presentation from state logic.
+Extract the filter logic in a custom hook.
+Test the hook separately.